-Sections 6.0, 7.0, and 8.0 address the possible emissions from a facility to air, water and land, and the EETs likely to be applied by the industry.
-This approach has been adopted in order to demonstrate how an EET may be applied to estimate the emissions of a substance and how this EET can be supported by other EETs.
+Sections 6.0, 7.0, and 8.0 address the possible emissions from a facility to air, water and land, and the EETs likely to be used by the industry.
+This approach has been adopted in order to demonstrate how an EET may be applied to estimate the emissions of a substance and how other EETs can support this EET.
 For example, facilities may choose to use a mass balance approach to their estimation of cyanide emissions.
 However, the mass balance EET is likely to be supported by direct monitoring data and emission factors.

-Section 9.0 gives examples of the application of EETs to typical emissions from zinc concentrating, smelting and refining.
+Section 9.0 gives examples of the application of EETs to typical emissions from lead concentrating, smelting and refining.
 Finally Section 10.0 identifies control measures that can be applied to reduce NPI emissions.